What is psoriasis?

-It’s an inflammatory skin disorder.
-It’s a common skin condition characterised by an accelerated skin cell life cycle resulting in thick, red, scaly patches.
-It can be chronic and in some cases can get worse over time if it’s not treated correctly.
-It’s absolutely not contagious.
-It can appear in thick patches on various areas of the body such as the scalp, elbows and knees.
-It’s believed that a flawed immune system can cause cells to grow and can develop into this type of skin condition.
+Psoriasis is a common skin condition characterized by an accelerated skin cell life cycle resulting in thick, red, scaly patches.
+It can be chronic, and may get worse over time if not treated properly, but it is important for the public to understand that psoriasis is not contagious.
+It can appear in thick patches on various areas of the body such as the scalp, elbows, or knees.
+The cause is not completely clear, but it is believed that the immune system “misfires” and can cause cells to grow and can develop into this type of skin condition.

 It is a common condition that affects nearly 2% of the population.
 While it is likely that genes are just one of the reasons, experts have still not determined precisely how defected genetics affect the immune system.
-However, we are aware of various environmental factors that influence and aggravate the skin:
+We are, however, aware of various environmental factors that influence and aggravate the skin:

 - Stress and emotional shocks